seabayley/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+    React is a user interface library for creating rich user interfaces in single page applications.
+It tries to simplify DOM interaction, de-centralize components, and reduce the browser load by only updating portions of the dom that have changed.

 - [ ] What does it mean to _think_ in react?

+    To me, thinking in react means really putting thought into the way your App is constructed and organized.
+It forces you to think about individual components and keep related code encapsulated together.
+It makes you think about the flow of your App and helps design it in a way that just makes sense.

 - [ ] Describe state.

+    In my opinion state is like a snapshot of your App or a component just as it is in at that moment.
+If it were a football game, the current scores, time, quarters, down, ball position at any given moment would be the state of the game.
+Whenever one aspect changes, the entire state is fundamentally different.

 - [ ] Describe props.

+    Props are data or information regarding the current state of a component that can be passed to another component in order to make stateful updates across an entire app.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+    Side effects are anything that is changing outside the scope of the function being executed.
+Side-effect can cause another component to return different information even when given the same state and props.
+We can sync these side-effects by using effect hooks to ensure that data and state changes are properly managed and contained.

 ## Project Set Up